 Dr. Simón’s main interest is the study of human embryo implantation, a mechanism that is crucial for the continuity of our species but that is also inefficient, often resulting in infertility.

-Among the world’s leading experts in Reproductive Biology, especially in human implantation, his research emphasizes the cross-communication between the maternal tissues and the embryo, as well as the role of endometrial stem cells in the biology of reproduction.
-His research has led to more than 460 peer-reviewed publications, and his H-index is 103.
-In addition, he has edited 19 books in English, Spanish, and Portuguese, including two recent bestsellers.
-One of these books received the 2018 British Medical Association’s Medical Book Award in Obstetrics and Gynecology.
+Among the world’s leading experts in reproductive biology, especially in human implantation, his research emphasizes the cross-communication between the maternal tissues and the embryo and the role of endometrial stem cells in the biology of reproduction.